sympiler/sympiler.github.io/sympiler_docs/docs/benchmark.md

 ## HDagg benchmark
 The HDagg benchmark is available from [here](https://github.com/BehroozZare/HDagg-benchmark) and compares prior DAG partitioning or DAG scheduling methods with aggregation methods used in Sympiler.
-All methods are tested for sparse triangular solver, Incomplete LU0, and Incomplete Cholesky.
-A detailed comparison between aggregation algorithms and the two aggregation algorithms in Sympiler are provided in the [HDagg paper](citation.md#hdagg).
+All methods are tested for the sparse triangular solver, Incomplete LU0, and Incomplete Cholesky.
+A detailed comparison between aggregation algorithms and the two aggregation algorithms in Sympiler is provided in the [HDagg paper](citation.md#hdagg).